Commonwealth War Graves in Iraq

 My grandfather Fred Johnstone (on the right) as manager of Botley and Lewis jewellers just before his retirement

-The final resting place of Lt Charles Sinclair Hickie at LIJSSENTHOEK MILITARY CEMETERY, near Abeele, Belgium
+The final resting place of Lt Charles Sinclair Hickie 6 Squadron Royal Flyiung Corps at LIJSSENTHOEK MILITARY CEMETERY, near Abeele, Belgium

 The swinging railway bridge crossing the inner harbour at Folkestone, England

-Julia Denneker's autograph in Fred Johnstone's diary (referred to in For God, England & Ethel'
+Julia Denneker's autograph and drawing of a BE2c in Fred Johnstone's diary (referred to in For God, England & Ethel'

-The final resting place of Lt G E H Fincham and Lt Graham Price, who were killed when their BE2c Serial No: 4181 was shot down on 9th March 1916
+The final resting place of Lt G E H Fincham and Lt Graham Price at the Lijssenthoek Military, killed when their BE2c Serial No: 4181 was shot down on 9th March 1916